CSCE431-Software-Engineering/teamup-jimmy/README.md

 ## Tests ##

-An RSpec test suite is available and can be ran using:
+An RSpec test suite is available and can be run using:

   `rspec spec/`

 ## Execute Code ##

-Run the following code in Powershell if using windows or the terminal using Linux/Mac
+Run the following code in Powershell if using Windows or the terminal using Linux/Mac

   `cd teamup-jimmy`